VanClojure/AdventOfCode18/Retrospective.md

 We agreed that the cells ("types") would be keywords, but the providers only assumed them to be `:|, :#` and `:.`

 ## Spreading the knowledge, yet staying in the flow
 After our initial delegation (main functions), we added some helper functions: `char->keyword` and `cell`.
 However, the others didn't know, hence couldn't reuse them.
 One way to keep up to date could be: more frequent GIT push and continuously piping `grep defn` into some dashboard.
 That would need function signatures to take one line each (is that common?), or a more advanced filter (for functions with multiple arities).
+Alternatively, have a shared live document (for example in Google Docs), where you copy-and-paste the functions signatures.

 ## Coding style guide
 Is it worthwhile?
-Any existing or custom?
+Any existing or custom ones?

 ## Design
 I love how Andrea made function `next-game-state` flexible to integrate by having a function as a parameter `neighbour-provider`.
 It makes it easy to test.
 That made it _plug-and-play_ instead of _plug-and-pray_.